dirko/dirko.github.io/_posts/2015-06-11-Spelling-correction-with-pyhacrf-Part-2.md

  and regularisation isn't really helping.

-I only afterwards realised that we have (many) more parameters than training examples - about 4 000 parameters per state and transition
+I only afterwards realised that we have (many) more parameters than training examples---about 4 000 parameters per state and transition
-(granted that only about `26 x 26 = 729` - the alphabet transitions -
+(granted that only about `26 x 26 = 729`---the alphabet transitions---
 are usually triggered).
-There are 2 states and 3 transitions per state, which gives about `8 x 4 000 = 32 000` parameters while we have only 6 000 examples -
+There are 2 states and 3 transitions per state, which gives about `8 x 4 000 = 32 000` parameters while we have only 6 000 examples---
 Always count the parameters!

 There are a few things to try: